 As a remote company, you're accessing a talent pool that's a few magnitudes larger than the one of co-located companies.
-Not only that, but you're also bringing opportunities to regions where not a lot or no other opportunities are available.
+Not only that, but you're also bringing opportunities to regions where not a lot of other opportunities are available.
 If you're offering generous benefits and an competitive salary, brace yourself for a lot of applications.

-Where to post job adverts
+Where and how to post job adverts

 Job boards like remoteok.io and weworkremotely.com are great for giving you high visibility on your job adverts, but they will also carry weight and noise.
 If you decide to spend the cash and post on one of these sides, be prepared to go through hundreds, if not thousands of CVs.